Komil484/dir_tree_size/README.md

 # dir_tree_size
-Print a tree with sizes of the given directory or file
+Python program which prints out, onto the console, a tree with sizes of the given file or directory and its contents